 Stuart was already moving on to other concerns as well.
 He'd acquired an extensive collection of country memorabilia by that point and in 1996 won his first term as president of the Country Music Foundation (which oversees the Country Music Hall of Fame); he would serve in that capacity through 2002.
 He also remarried in 1997, to fellow country singer Connie Smith (who'd first made an impression on him during his teen years).
 When he returned to recording, it was in 1999 with The Pilgrim, a concept album based in country tradition, yet with a distinct progressive inclination.
 Despite strong reviews, it didn't sell well, and Stuart later parted ways with MCA.
 He went on to sign with Sony's Nashville division and released his label debut, simply titled Country Music, in the summer of 2003, followed by Souls' Chapel and Badlands in 2005.
 A live bluegrass record, Live at the Ryman, appeared early in 2006.
 Stuart returned to recording in 2010 with a fast-paced traditional honky tonk album called Ghost Train: The Studio B Sessions, recorded at RCA's legendary Nashville facility, his first release under a new deal with Sugar Hill Records.
 His second album for the label, 2012's Nashville, Vol. 1: Tear the Woodpile Down, was a follow-up of sorts to Ghost Train.

 In 2014, the exhibition American Ballads: The Photographs of Marty Stuart took place at the Frist Center for the Visual Arts in Nashville.
 Its catalog was published as a hardcover book.
 The musician followed it up with a double concept album entitled Saturday Night/Sunday Morning, devoted to traditional country and gospel.
-The recording was issued on September 30, 2014. ~ Steve Huey
+The recording was issued on September 30, 2014.
+Next, Stuart and his band the Superlatives teamed with producer Mike Campbell -- best known as the guitarist in Tom Petty & the Heartbreakers -- to pay tribute to Californian country & western.
+Appropriately titled Way Out West, the album appeared in March 2017. ~ Steve Huey